Stargazing with Binoculars and Telescope

 and the more objects you will ultimately be able to see.
 However, if you get

 such a big telescope that it becomes too much of a bother to use, you've gone

-for more details on how optical performance relates to aperture.
-For here I'll
+more details on how optical performance relates to aperture.
+For here I'll just

-just mention that detail resolution is proportional to the diameter of a
+mention that detail resolution is proportional to the diameter of a telescope,

-telescope, and limited by atmospheric phenomenon.
-Light gathering power, all
+and limited by atmospheric phenomenon, as shown at left.
+Light gathering power,

 squared.
 So for star observing, diameter is especially important.

 Again I refer you to the Messier summary table shown before.
 There you'll